Guide

 Plate misread (ghost plate).
 Sometimes the camera misreads a license plate — confusing an O for a Q, or capturing a plate from a different vehicle.
 If the photo clearly shows a vehicle that is a different make, model, or color than yours, this is a straightforward defense.

 Signage issues.
 If the speed limit sign at the violation location was missing, obstructed by vegetation, or otherwise not visible, you can challenge the ticket on those grounds.
-You will need photo evidence from the specific location.
+You will need photo evidence from the specific location, and you can confirm the camera's exact spot on the DMV Camera Watch map.

 Emergency vehicle.
 If you were yielding to an emergency vehicle — for example, accelerating briefly to move out of the path of an ambulance — this can be a valid defense.